 "Freight and fees have started to decrease since the beginning of February.
 But the overall situation is still difficult because prices depend on the market," said a representative of Yangming shipping company.

-To prevent shipping lines from arbitrarily increasing fees, the two associations proposed that authorities take measures to control the adjustment behavior of shipping lines.
+To prevent shipping lines from arbitrarily increasing fees, the two associations proposed that the authorities take measures to control the adjustment behavior of the lines.
 "Shipping lines need to report the fee structure.
-In case these surcharges are super profitable, authorities should impose special consumption tax," the association suggested.
+In case these surcharges are too profitable, the authorities should impose special consumption tax," the association suggested.

 At the same time, Vietnam will soon review and issue a management mechanism for collecting surcharges from foreign shipping lines, in comparison with domestic regulations and international practices.